Best Studio Headphones Under 200 and 500 – Sound & Quality

 More than just a successor to the venerable 600 line, the HD 660S continues the standards established by the original flagship HD 600 as a set of critical listening headphones.
 For this iteration, Sennheiser improved and refined the winning formula by tuning the HD 660S to have a more hi-fi sound compared to its predecessors

 Despite this direction, it still keeps the transient response and tightens up the low frequencies for a more accurate representation of the music and mix.
-The sound it produces is comparable to that of near field monitors, with frequencies that sit between pleasing and neutral.
+The sound it produces is comparable to that of near-field monitors, with frequencies that sit between pleasing and neutral.

-This makes critical mix decisions easier to perceive, and at the same time, makes listening less fatiguing over extended mix sessions.
+This makes critical mix decisions easier to perceive and, at the same time, makes listening less fatiguing over extended mix sessions.

-While it does have tight low-end, it can sound a bit lacking for those who prefer more bass oomph when they are mixing.
+While it does have a tight low-end, it can sound a bit lacking for those who prefer more bass oomph when they are mixing.

 As expected from Sennheiser, build quality is top notch, reliable enough for professional use.
 If you want a high fidelity neutral sounding headphone with natural ambience then this is for you.